Swival Security Scanner

 Inventory (3a): The LLM produces a compact list of finding stubs (title, severity, exact path:line location, and a one-line claim under 20 words).
 At most 3 findings per file.
 Speculative findings are explicitly rejected.

 The two are merged into canonical FindingRecord objects.
 JSON parse failures trigger an automatic LLM repair pass; if repair also fails, the entire file gets one analytical retry.
+When a file rated ESCALATE_HIGH by triage comes back with an empty inventory, the inventory call is re-asked once with the identical prompt: an empty result on the files triage rated highest is the most likely place for a small model to over-suppress, and one bounded re-ask catches the sampling noise.

 Phase 4: Verification